LazeMSS/OctoPrint-UICustomizer/README.md

 * The up and down arrow is used to change the order of the tabs when they are displayed
 * The first field is for entering a custom name for the tab, if left blank it will use default.
 * The "eye" icon can show or hide the entire tab and its content - click to toggle show/hide.
 * The next icon is used to the change the icon and color of icon, shown in the tab.
 If no icon is selected then a blue magnifying glass is shown.
-Click the icon to get a dialog up for searching icons and selecting a color.
-Click the icon and color you want or click the trashcan icon if you dont want to select a icon.
+Click the icon to get a dialog up for searching icons and picking a color.
+Enter a searchword and the icon you want and color using the "eye-dropper".
+Click the trashcan icon if you dont want to select an icon.
 * The last dropdown is to change what is shown on the tab: Icon + Text (Icon on the left - text on the right), Text + Icon, Icon only, Text only - notice its not possible to make "empty" tabs ie. selecting "Icon only" and then no icon is selected.